 By Molly Friedman, Esq., 301.563.6685

-Your Federal Disability Retirement Benefit amount depends on a variety of factors, including your age, your salary, the length of your time as a federal employee, and whether you receive Social Security Disability (SSD) benefits.
+Your Federal Disability Retirement Benefit amount depends on a variety of factors, including your age, salary, length of time as a federal employee, and whether you receive Social Security Disability (SSD) benefits.

 The central piece of information in computing your FERS Federal Disability Retirement benefit payment is what is known as your “high-3” or “high-three.”
 Your high-3 is the average of your salary for the three consecutive years where your salary was the highest.
 Most often, these are your final three years of service.
 However, it can be any three years in a row where you earned the most.
 As an example, if you earned $95,000 in 2017, $100,000 in 2018, and $105,000 in 2019, your high-3 would be $100,000.

-It is crucial to inform OPM as soon as you receive SSD and provide them your Notice of Award from SSA so that OPM can recalculate your benefits.
+It is crucial to inform OPM Retirement Services as soon as you receive SSD benefits and provide them your Notice of Award from SSA so that OPM can recalculate your benefits.

-For the first twelve months of your eligibility for FERS disability retirement benefits, your gross benefit is 60% of your high-3 minus 100% of any Social Security Disability Benefits you receive.
-To determine the monthly benefit, divide the total annual amount by twelve.
-Then, subtract your monthly Social Security Disability Benefit amount.
-For example, if your high-3 is $100,000., your disability annuity would be $60,000, or $5,000 per month.
-If your SSD benefit is $2,000 per month, then your monthly benefit for each of the first twelve months that you receive SSD would be$3,000.
+For the first 12 months of your eligibility for FERS disability retirement benefits, your gross benefit is 60% of your high-3 minus 100% of any Social Security Disability benefits you receive.
+To determine the monthly benefit, divide the total annual amount by 12.
+Then, subtract your monthly Social Security Disability benefit amount.
+For example, if your high-3 is $100,000, your disability annuity would be $60,000, or $5,000 per month.
+If your SSD benefit is $2,000 per month, then your monthly benefit for each of the first 12 months that you receive SSD would be $3,000.

 FERS disability retirement benefits may include back pay.
-You will be eligible to be paid back to your LDOP (Last Date Of Pay), which is the last date that you worked or received any paid leave, including vacation pay, sick pay, administrative leave pay, and donated leave.
+You will be eligible to be paid back to your LDOP (Last Date Of Pay), which is the last date that you worked or received any paid leave, including vacation, sick, and administrative leave pay, as well as donated leave.

-Note that your first twelve-month period to receive the 60% annuity is the first twelve months of payments that you receive.
+Note that your first 12-month period to receive the 60% annuity is the first 12 months of payments that you receive.
 OPM will initially put you in interim pay status.
 OPM only calculates and pays all back benefits you may be owed when it puts you into final pay status.
-That generally occurs after about 4 to 8 months of interim pay.
-When you go into final pay status, OPM will send you an “OPM Retirement Booklet,” which explains how it calculated your High-3, what is your LDOP and what your deductions are, which often include taxes, medical insurance, and life insurance.
+That generally occurs after about four to eight months of interim pay.
+When you go into final pay status, OPM will send you an “OPM Retirement Booklet,” which explains how it calculated your high-3, what is your LDOP, and what your deductions are, which often include taxes, medical insurance, and life insurance.
 The booklet does not document any offset for SSD benefits.
 Nor does it document any offset for survivor benefits.

-If at age 62, you have 20 years of federal service or more, your annual annuity is 1.1 percent of your high-3 for every year of service.
-If you have less than 20 years of creditable federal service at age 62 than your annual annuity is 1 percent of your high-3.
-You may also be eligible for enhanced annuity calculation at 1.7 if you performed your federal service in certain high-risk occupations, such as certain types of law enforcement firefighter, nuclear materials courier, air traffic controller, or Capitol Police.
+If, at age 62, you have 20 years of federal service or more, your annual annuity is 1.1% of your high-3 for every year of service.
+If you have less than 20 years of creditable federal service at age 62, then your annual annuity is 1% of your high-3.
+You may also be eligible for enhanced annuity calculation at 1.7% if you performed your federal service in certain high-risk occupations, such as certain types of law enforcement, firefighters, nuclear materials couriers, air traffic controllers, or Capitol Police.